eerimoq/pumbaa/docs/library-reference/standard/ssl.rst

-      Load a set of "certification authority" (CA) certificates used to validate other peers’ certificates when `verify_mode` is other than `CERT_NONE`.
+      Load a set of "certification authority" (CA) certificates used to validate other peers’ certificates when `verify_mode` is other than :data:`CERT_NONE`.

    .. method:: set_verify_mode(mode)

       Whether to try to verify other peers’ certificates.
-Set to `CERT_NONE` to skip the verification, and `CERT_REQUIRED` to enable verification.
+Set `mode` to :data:`CERT_NONE` to skip the verification, and :data:`CERT_REQUIRED` to enable verification.

       By default, server side sockets does not verify the client's certificate, while client side sockets do verify the server's